Bruno: Backpropagation Running Undersampled for Novel device Optimization: Results

 \subsection{Verification and benchmarking}

-To verify the functionality of \ac{bruno} on a physically accurate neuron model for future hardware deployment, first, the behaviour of the \ac{felif} Python model used during training is verified to match the SPICE simulations of the \ac{felif} circuit.
-Second, the \ac{RRAM} stochasticity and quantization for the synapse implementation are analysed.
-Finally, a \ac{snn} is trained on a spatio-temporal benchmark using the obtained quantization values, and the results are compared between different cases, namely training with and without \ac{bruno}, using different quantization levels for the weights and employing different neuron models.
+To verify the functionality of \ac{bruno} on a physically accurate neuron model for future hardware deployment, first, the behaviour of the \ac{felif} Python model used during training is verified to match the \ac{spice} simulations of the \ac{felif} circuit.
+Second, the \ac{RRAM} stochasticity and quantisation for the synapse implementation are analysed.
+Finally, a comparison and analysis of \ac{bruno} and \ac{bptt} is performed, examining the differences in training time and memory consumption.
+This is followed by benchmarking an \ac{snn} on different spatio-temporal datasets, with the results compared across different cases involving different quantisation levels for the weights and different neuron models.